23441 Golden Springs Dr., #253

 Windows locks up while working

-1. Try pressing the <Esc> key.
+1. Try pressing the <Esc> key three to five times.

 2. Press the <Ctrl><Alt><Delete> keys all at the same time.
-Windows will launch the Task Manager and list all the programs you are currently running.
+Windows will launch the Task Manager directly or bring up a list with an option for the Task Manager.
+The Task Manager lists all the programs you are currently running.
 Click the one task on the "Application" page that is not responding and click on End Task.

 3. If step 2 does not work, press the RESET button on the CPU case in order to re-boot the system.